 Covered California is an independent state entity that receives no state general fund for operations.
-Covered California relies on participation fees it collects from health plans.
+Covered California relies on participation fees it collects from health insurance companies.
 The individual market participation fee is recommended to be lowered from 3.25 percent of gross premiums to 2.25 percent of gross premiums in plan year 2025.
-No change is proposed for the CCSB program; the participation fee will remain at 5.2 percent of gross premiums.
+No change is proposed for the Covered California for Small Business program; the participation fee will remain at 5.2 percent of gross premiums.

 Covered California's budget is prepared using the current resources focus and modified accrual basis of accounting.

 Under the modified accrual basis, revenues are recognized when they become "susceptible to accrual," which means they are both measurable and available.
 Measurable means the amount of the transaction can be determined.
 Expenditures are recognized as they are incurred.

 Financial statements prepared using the current resources focus do not report long-term assets or liabilities; therefore, budgetary financial statements should not be used to assess Covered California's financial condition.
-Covered California prepares a set of comprehensive financial statements that can accessed via its website at California's Health Benefit Exchange - Financial Reports (coveredca.com)
+Covered California prepares a set of comprehensive financial statements that can be accessed via its website.